splaytj/it4490-prototype/README.md

 - **Resume Grammar Checker:** Users upload a PDF file of a resume and the AI will output grammar corrections or wording improvements.
 - **Cover Letter Generator:** Users input information for the job they are applying for, and the AI will generate a tailored cover letter.

-career-app.py - central file that hosts Gradio along with the Job Advisor AI
+app.py - central file that hosts Gradio and connects all other files.

-pdfhandler.py - secondary file that handles pdf processing.
+pdfhandler.py - secondary file that handles pdf processing using the Prithivi Da GEC model.

-cvrletgen.py - secondary file that handles cover letter generation
+cvrletgen.py - secondary file that handles cover letter generation using the GPT-2 model.

+jobadvisor.py - seocndary file that handles the chatbot using the GPT-2 model.

+Also available on Hugging Face Spaces: https://huggingface.co/spaces/splaytj/IT-4490-Prototype **DISCLAIMER**: Please allow up to 10 minutes for the application to fully load if not yet built.
+Additionally, we've attached a sample resume to upload to the Grammar Checker.